khoangothe/RAG-Viz/README.md

 - [x] Input component adding new input to chat history

 - [x] Calling OpenAi Capabilities
+- [x] Redrawn Nav bar
 2. RAG UI visualization:

-- [x] Split sections for the visualization panel
+- [x] Split sections for the visualization panel in RAG
 - [ ] Get the ability to upload file, maybe through s3 and then process through a Lambda function or on uploaded?
   - [ ] Using UploadThing
     - [x] Integrate UploadThing